 In his patent for wireless telegraphy, Marconi claimed almost everything about the use of the coherer (which had been invented by Branly and improved by FitzGerald and Lodge [emphasis ours]) in wireless telegraphy.
 In May 1897, Lodge had applied a patent for a system of wireless telegraphy of his own ... but he had had to withdraw his claims on the coherer and the tapper because they had been so throughly covered by Marconi.
+40 whose defenders say his primary contribution was to ground the antenna!

 Marconi's final specification for the patent in 1897 is a "different kind of document entirely" from the initial one, thanks to the contribution of J. Fletcher Moulton and others, and it successfully manages to patent pretty much "everything" that goes into a radio, a radio transmitter, and a radio receiver.
-Not bad for a guy whose contribution was to ground the antenna!
+Not bad for the man

-Because Marconi came from an aristocratic family and had very good connections in London, he was able to patent first and to get away with patenting under his name lots of components that had been invented by others.
+Because Marconi came from an aristocratic family and had very good connections in London, he was able to patent first and under his name lots of components that had been invented by others.
 Also because of his family connections in the City's financial circles, the Marconi Wireless Telegraph Company, Ltd. was readily established and handsomely financed in 1897; it began thriving right away - its stock soaring from \$3 to \$22 in less than a year.
 The American Marconi Co. was formed in 1899, attracting investments from local big guns of the size of Thomas Edison and Andrew Carnegie.
 Then, on December 12, 1901, Marconi for the first time transmitted and received signals across the Atlantic Ocean.
 By 1903, the Marconi Company was carrying regular transatlantic news transmissions.
 End of story.
 Well, not quite.

-Marconi may have been a glamorous and successful aristocrat but he was an Italian aristocrat, and his patent was so broad that it left everybody else in England out in the cold.
+Marconi may have been a glamorous and successful aristocrat but he was an Italian aristocrat, and his patent was so broad that it excluded everybody in England.
 Furthermore, he was clearly appropriating rights over instruments that he had not invented and that were already widely used.
 All of this generated a strong reaction.
 While this reaction did not affect Marconi's financial fortunes, nor did it allow those left out in the cold into the competition, it did at least leave enough documentation and bad feelings that we can now learn something from this experience.

 To complete our learning, let us summarize what happened on the other side of the Atlantic.
 Nikola Tesla, the forgotten genius who has only recently come to renewed attention, filed for various radio patents in 1897.
 They were granted in 1900.
-This lead to a repeated rejection of Marconi's application for a radio patent in the U.S., on the ground that Tesla's invention preceded his.
-We learn that the Patent Office, in 1903, pointed out the following while rejecting yet another Marconi's application:
+This led to a repeated rejection of Marconi's application for a radio patent in the U.S., on the ground that Tesla's invention preceded his.
+We learn that the Patent Office, in 1903, pointed out the following while rejecting yet another of Marconi's applications:

-Many of the claims are not patentable over Tesla patent numbers 645,576 and 649,621, of record, the amendment to overcome said references as well as Marconi's pretended ignorance of the nature of a "Tesla oscillator" being little short of absurd... the term "Tesla oscillator" has become a household word on both continents
+Many of the claims are not patentable over Tesla patent numbers 645,576 and 649,621, of record, the amendment to overcome said references as well as Marconi's pretended ignorance of the nature of a "Tesla oscillator" being little short of absurd... the term "Tesla oscillator" has become a household word on both continents.